 As you can see the green circle represents th moment the price broke through the upper part of the flag.
 BINGO!
 That will be the perfect time to make your entry trade.
 Once you execute the trade you put in your stop loss as shown in S/L1.
 Then with each target, you move the stop loss upwards, locking in profits,as price surges on.
 The magenta nd purple arrows show the size of the flag and size of the pole.
 And as each target is hit, the stop loss is adjusted to protect the trading position.

-That’s wrap for “Let’s Trade Flags.”
-I hope you make significant profits with these flag pattern, Till next time take care.
+That’s a wrap for “Let’s Trade Flags.”
+I hope you make significant profits with these flag patterns.
+Till next time take care.

 P.S.
 If you want to know everything there is to know about price action trading Download for free The Ultimate Guide To Price Action Trading by Rayner Teo .This brilliant ebook will change your life as a trader.
 It sure did mine.
 And if you want a place to put your price action trading strategies into practice(Including Trading Flags), and get a simulated feel of live forex trading conditions before trading live, open a free demo trading account with Easymarkets.
 And if you believe you are ready to trade live on the forex markets, open a forex trading account with EasyMarkets and get a free forex trading ebook